Get free access to

 Social security and health insurance assessment base of an employee is derived from taxable employment income.
 In case of sole entrepreneur, the assessment base is calculated as the half of the personal income tax base.

 If the assessment base exceeds the limit, the amount of income that is above the limit is not subject to social security.
-When an employee has more than one employer during the year, the limit for social security contributions (25%) is applicable for each employer separately.
+When an employee has more than one employer during the year, the limit for social security contributions (24,8%) is applicable for each employer separately.

 Residents of the EU are covered by the provisions of EC Regulation 883/2004 regulating social security and health insurance rules in case of cross-border activities.
 If non-EU residents work in the Czech Republic or Czech nationals work in a third country a bilateral social security agreement may provide for the applicable social security legislation (where such agreement is concluded).
 Provided that a bilateral social security agreement is not concluded, the local legislative applies only.